chenekitching/VIPR/README.md

 ```

 ## Important note
-When downloading the repository, ensure that the Singularity container files (*.sif) and the random forest model object (weighted_rf_18-07.rds") are not compressed.
+When downloading the repository, ensure that the random forest model object (weighted_rf_18-07.rds") is not compressed.
 This will cause issues when running.

 ## Parameters
 | Name      | Default value | Description     |